 Entry into the Premises of a Social Consumption Establishment by Persons younger than 21 years old is prohibited;

 On entry into the Premises of a Social Consumption Establishment by an individual, a Marijuana Establishment Agent shall immediately inspect the individual's proof of identification and determine the individual's age.
-An individual shall not be admitted to the Premises, unless the establishment has verified that the individual is 21 years of age or older by an individual's proof of identification.
+An individual may not be admitted to the Premises, unless the establishment has verified that the individual is 21 years of age or older by an individual's proof of identification.

 At the point of sale by an individual, a Marijuana Establishment Agent shall inspect the individual's proof of identification and determine the individual's age.